alicediaslopes/Introduction-to-R-and-Posit/Download and install R and RStudio.md

 If you want to use R and RStudio to analyse the data for your MSc dissertation, you will need to download and install R and RStudio in your own computer.
 This page presents a step-by-step on how to do it.

+R is the statistical programme (and language) that will perform all the calculation and produce data visualisation for you.
+However, R is not a very user-friendly.

+RStudio is a cross-platform integrated development environment (IDE) for the R statistical language

 ## Why do we use R as our statistical language and programme?

 R is an open source, flexible and powerful language and statistical programme.
 It consists of a core which carries out standard statistical calculations, and a very large library of packages to do specialist functions - from amazing [data visualisations](r-graph-gallery.com/) to [apps](shiny.rstudio.com/gallery/)!